wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.4.2, *released 05/08/14*

+* Fixed a couple minor bugs.
+* Replaced all instances of split() function, which is deprecated in PHP 5.3.
+(Meaning it still works, but is being phased out and will be eliminated in a future version.)
+The plugin was already fully compatible with PHP 5.2 and below, and this update ensures full compatibility with PHP 5.3+.
+* Made some improvements to the validation of user input on the WP-SpamShield options page in the WP admin to keep the database neat and tidy.

 Version 1.1.4.1, *released 05/07/14*

 * Fixed a bug that caused a "Division by zero" error in the admin spam stats (if a new install) on some systems.